 The table shows the MIDI notes that are assigned to the individual trigger channels at the factory.
-Of course these settings can be changed individually (see also page 52).
+Of course these settings can be changed individually (see page 47).

 There is a special feature on the Drum Channels HIHAT and CYMB 1 to 3 (highlighted in gray in the table).
-Each MIDI note controls one zone resp. the choke function (in the table marked by ()).
+Each MIDI note controls one zone or choke function, respectively.